 Element Amsterdam Hotel

 The Element Amsterdam Hotel, with 160 studio and one-bedroom suites, is located in the south of Amsterdam.
 Close to both the RAI Convention Center and the Zuidas business district, they offer a cosy yet upscale stay in Amsterdam, while also offering great access to all the best restaurants, bars and shopping centers.
-Contact the Element Amsterdam Team with reference AMSELEXPAT.
+Get a special 15% discount on stays longer than a week or a 30% discount on stays longer than a month by using the code S9299.

 Grab a beer with the natives in Amsterdam